Getting Started

 Health Check

-in any Claude Code session
+in any host session

 Health check failing?
 See Troubleshooting → Health check failures for common causes and fixes.

-Your First /forge Task
+Your First Codex Task

 1. 1